 ∑ Juvenile coyotes usually disperse alone or sometimes in groups at six to eight months of age.
 A few may stay nearby, while others seek new territory up to 50 miles away.
 The greater the amount of food available in a given area, the closer the juveniles will stay to their den.

 - Coyotes can interbreed with domestic dogs; however, such crosses are rare.

 - Few coyotes live more than four years; the majority of pups die during their first year.

 - By six months of age, pups have permanent teeth and are nearly fully grown.
 At about this time, female coyotes train their offspring to search for food, so it is not unusual to observe a family group.

 - Never approach an occupied coyote den.
 A mother’s protective instincts can make her dangerous if she has young in or nearby the den.

 Coyote diseases or parasites are rarely a risk to humans, but could be a risk to domestic dogs in Washington.
 Anyone handling a coyote should wear rubber gloves and wash their hands well when finished.
 Have your dogs vaccinated and checked regularly for parasites.

-For more information about coyotes visit the Washington Department of Fish & Wildlife website or call Mike at 206-855-9057.
+For more information about coyotes visit the Washington Department of Fish & Wildlife website or call the Shelter at 206-855-9057.